Call For A Free Consultation(602) 345-1818

 What to do instead: take down the adjuster’s name, claim number, and direct line.
 Tell them you’ll be in touch through counsel.
 Then call us.

 Jared J. Pehrson works each Avondale matter directly.
 That means the attorney who answers the initial call is the same attorney who deals with the adjuster, drafts the demand, takes depositions if needed, and tries the matter if it goes that far.
-We’re a boutique firm by design, and Avondale clients get the same treatment as the matters out of our Phoenix practice.
+We’re a boutique firm by design, and Avondale clients get the same attention as the matters out of our Phoenix practice.

 What that looks like in practice: